nasa/cumulus-api/docs/api/content/collections.md

 ## Update collection

 Update values for a collection.
-Can accept a subset of the collection fields, or the whole collection object.
+Can accept the whole collection object, or just a subset of fields, the ones that are being updated.

 ```endpoint
 PUT /collections